The Chachapoyas culture were known as the ‘cloud people’

 The immense walls of Kuelap are another indigenous Andean engineering feat

-Colossal stone terraces run a loop of 600 meters, rising 19 meters high, some rocks weighing 3 tons within the structure.
+The colossal stone terraces loop for 600 meters, rising 19 meters high, with some rocks weighing a mighty 3 tons.

-(Note: Kuelap is 600 years older than Peru’s most-famous attraction: Machu Picchu, a sacred site built by the Incas).
+(Note: Kuelap is 600 years older than Peru’s most-famous attraction: Machu Picchu, built by the Incas).

 Chachapoyas was not a nation or an empire